-1.6 REPORTS AND DOCUMENTS
+1.5 REPORTS AND DOCUMENTS

 - A. Test and Inspection Reports: Prepare and submit certified written reports specified in other Sections.
 Include the following: - 1.
 Date of issue. - 2.
 Project title and number. - 3.
 Name, address, and telephone number of testing agency. - 4.
 Dates and locations of samples and tests or inspections. - 5.
 Names of individuals making tests and inspections. - 6.
 Description of the Work and test and inspection method. - 7.
 Identification of product and Specification Section. - 8.
 Complete test or inspection data. - 9.
 Test and inspection results and an interpretation of test results. - 10.
 Record of temperature and weather conditions at time of sample taking and testing and inspecting. - 11.
 Comments or professional opinion on whether tested or inspected Work complies with the Contract Document requirements. - 12.
 Name and signature of laboratory inspector. - 13.
 Recommendations on retesting and reinspecting. - B. Manufacturer's Field Reports: Prepare written information documenting tests and inspections specified in other Sections.
 Include the following: - 1.
 Name, address, and telephone number of representative making report. - 2.
 Statement on condition of substrates and their acceptability for installation of product. - 3.
 Summary of installation procedures being followed, whether they comply with requirements and, if not, what corrective action was taken. - 4.
-Results of operational and other tests and a statement of whether observed performance complies with requirements.
+Results of operational and other tests and a statement of whether observed performance complies with requirements. - 5.
+Other required items indicated in individual Specification Sections.

-- 5. Other required items indicated in individual Specification Sections. - C. Permits, Licenses, and Certificates: For Owner's records, submit copies of permits, licenses, certifications, inspection reports, releases, jurisdictional settlements, notices, receipts for fee payments, judgments, correspondence, records, and similar documents, established for compliance with standards and regulations bearing on performance of the Work.
+C. Permits, Licenses, and Certificates: For Owner's records, submit copies of permits, licenses, certifications, inspection reports, releases, jurisdictional settlements, notices, receipts for fee payments, judgments, correspondence, records, and similar documents, established for compliance with standards and regulations bearing on performance of the Work.

-1.7 QUALITY ASSURANCE
+1.6 QUALITY ASSURANCE

-- A. General: Qualifications paragraphs in this article establish the minimum qualification levels required; individual Specification Sections specify additional requirements. - B. Manufacturer Qualifications: A firm experienced in manufacturing products or systems similar to those indicated for this Project and with a record of successful in-service performance, as well as sufficient production capacity to produce required units. - C. Fabricator Qualifications: A firm experienced in producing products similar to those indicated for this Project and with a record of successful in-service performance, as well as sufficient production capacity to produce required units. - D. Installer Qualifications: A firm or individual experienced in installing, erecting, or assembling work similar in material, design, and extent to that indicated for this Project, whose work has resulted in construction with a record of successful in-service performance. - E. Professional Engineer Qualifications: A professional engineer who is legally qualified to practice in jurisdiction where Project is located and who is experienced in providing engineering services of the kind indicated.
-Engineering services are defined as those performed for installations of the system, assembly, or product that are similar in material, design, and extent to those indicated for this Project. - F. Testing Agency Qualifications: An NRTL, an NVLAP, or an independent agency with the experience and capability to conduct testing and inspecting indicated, as documented according to ASTM E 329; and with additional qualifications specified in individual Sections; and, where required by Authorities Having Jurisdiction, that is acceptable to authorities. - 1.
-NRTL: A nationally recognized testing laboratory according to 29 CFR 1910.7. - 2.
-NVLAP: A testing agency accredited according to NIST's National Voluntary Laboratory Accreditation Program. - G. Manufacturer's Representative Qualifications: An authorized representative of manufacturer who is trained and approved by manufacturer to observe and inspect installation of manufacturer's products that are similar in material, design, and extent to those indicated for this Project.
+- A. General: Qualifications paragraphs in this article establish the minimum qualification levels required; individual Specification Sections specify additional requirements. - B. Manufacturer Qualifications: A firm experienced in manufacturing products or systems similar to those indicated for this Project and with a record of successful in-service performance, as well as sufficient production capacity to produce required units. - C. Fabricator Qualifications: A firm experienced in producing products similar to those indicated for this Project and with a record of successful in-service performance, as well as sufficient production capacity to produce required units. - D. Installer Qualifications: A firm or individual experienced in installing, erecting, or assembling work similar in material, design, and extent to that indicated for this Project, whose work has resulted in construction with a record of successful in-service performance. - E. Manufacturer's Representative Qualifications: An authorized representative of manufacturer who is trained and approved by manufacturer to observe and inspect installation of manufacturer's products that are similar in material, design, and extent to those indicated for this Project.

-1.8 QUALITY CONTROL
+1.7 QUALITY CONTROL